Chronic inflammatory diseases are increasinga Increasing in importance in the western world:

 - provide only the “good” eicosanoids and inhibit the formation of “bad” eicosanoids from arachidonic acid

-- have an anti-inflammatory effect, antirheumatic effect, cardioprotective effect and promote the intellectual development of the embryo
+- works anti-inflammatory, antirheumatic, cardioprotective and promote the mental development of the embryo

 Omega 6 fatty acids

-If larger amounts of “good” Omega 6 fatty acids (linoleic/linolenic acid) are produced, increased amounts of inflammatory arachidonic acid can be formed!
+If large amounts of “good” Omega 6 fatty acids (linoleic/linolenic acid) are present, more inflammation-promoting arachidonic acid can be formed!
 Therefore, the ratio of Omega 6 to Omega 3 is important.

-The body needs the enzymes delta-6 and delta-5 desaturase to convert plant ALA into EPA/DHA.
-These two enzymes are also needed to convert the omega 6 fatty acid linoleic acid into other omega 6 fatty acids.
-By reducing the proportion of omega 6 fatty acids in the diet, the body has more enzymes available to convert ALA into EPA/DHA.
+The body needs the enzymes delta-6 and delta-5 desaturase to convert plant-based ALA into EPA/DHA.
+These two enzymes are also needed to convert the omega-6 fatty acid linoleic acid into other omega-6 fatty acids.
+By reducing the proportion of omega-6 fatty acids in the diet, the body has more enzymes available to convert ALA into EPA/DHA.

-Interesting: In the Stone Age, the ratio of Omega 6 to Omega 3 was 4:1.
-Through livestock breeding, fattening and agriculture, the ratio has continued to deteriorate to the detriment of omega 3 fatty acids and is now ~20:1 in western societies (the DGE recommends a ratio of 5:1)!
+Interesting: In the Stone Age, the ratio of Omega 6 to Omega 3 was at 4:1.
+Due to livestock farming, fattening and agriculture, the ratio has continued to deteriorate to the detriment of omega 3 fatty acids and is now at ~20:1 in western societies (the DGE recommends a ratio of 5:1)!